 Additionally, you can’t claim that they’re mandalas.
 That would be cultural appropriation as well.

-However, using mandalas to make a fashion statement, for decoration, or to make a financial profit is cultural appropriation.
+However, using mandalas to make a fashion statement, for decoration, or to make a financial profit may be seen as cultural appropriation by some people.
 Similarly, if you want to look like you have a connection with the culture or claim to be a part of it, that is also cultural appropriation.

 So, as long as you’re not claiming to have a connection with a culture that you’re not a part of and you’re appreciative and respectful, you can enjoy the beauties of mandalas all you want.